brianium/poopup/README.md

 ## How does it work?

 Yuck!
-It uses `clojure` to call `poopup.main` which uses swing and awt to display the image in it's very own JVM.
+It uses `clojure` to call `poopup.main` which uses swing and awt to display the image in its very own JVM.

 ## But why?